-You will be introduced to the global legal system, and specifically global business law.
+This unit introduces you to the global legal system, specifically global business law.
 It is important for all persons who are working in (or would like to work in) global business in some form—whether it be in exporting or importing of goods and/or services—to have an appreciation of the role played by the law in regulating global trade between nations.

 You will cover six main topics, including: